weatherisgood2/ngpt/docs/configuration.md

 ngpt --config-index 2 "Your prompt here"

 # Control response generation parameters
-ngpt --temperature 0.8 --top_p 0.95 --max_length 300 "Write a creative story"
+ngpt --temperature 0.8 --top_p 0.95 --max_tokens 300 "Write a creative story"

 # Set a custom system prompt (preprompt)
 ngpt --preprompt "You are a Linux command line expert.
 Focus on efficient solutions."
 "How do I find the largest files in a directory?"